bongardino/doorbell/README.md

 # DINGDONG

 I don't always hear the doorbell but Alexis does.
-So I did the ration thing:
+So I did the reasonable thing:

 created a jets / lambda webserver that calls me, which is triggered by a very large button hooked up to a raspberry pi, which Alexis begrudingly pushes when the actual doorbell rings.